The previous names:

 ulica Dąbrowskiego (Dabrowski Street)Soviet period

 Sovietskaya Street is truly the heart of the city, the main tourist attraction.
-It is a tree-lined pedestrian promenade, which runs through the center of the downtown shopping district.
+It is a tree-lined pedestrian promenade that runs through the heart of the downtown shopping district.

-Lined with shops, restaurants, outdoor cafes, the mall is the pleasant place to sit and people-watch.
+With its restaurants, outdoor cafes, and bars, the mall is a delightful place to sit and people-watch..

 The view of the street before the Millennium reconstruction.